pierre-rouleau/pel/doc/pel-manual.rst

 .. _GNU Emacs: https://www.gnu.org/software/emacs/

-PEL has the following dependencies on the following external Emacs packages:
+PEL code uses the `use-package`_ library.
+It also provides access to the features of the libraries listed in the following table when the corresponding PEL user option is set to **t**:

 ============================= ==========================
 Package Name & Archive link   Archive Site
 ============================= ==========================
+`ascii-table`_                MELPA_
 `ace-window`_                 MELPA_
 `auto-complete`_              MELPA_
 `bind-key`_                   MELPA_